erahulkulkarni/PHP-Programming-BAIL358D/Termux/Termux.md

 > Work done on GUI ( like gedit , Jupyter Notebook ) , or work done on IDE ( like , Code::Blocks , KDevelop , Spyder , NetBeans ) , ( mostly the ) same operations can also be done through terminal

 ## ⚙️ Initial Setup:
 Install Termux from Google Play Store.
-And run the following commands, ensure you have an active Internet connection (you can find similarity to desktop/laptop [setup steps](https://github.com/erahulkulkarni/PHP-Programming-BAIL358D/edit/main/README.md#-initial-setup)):
+And run the following commands, ensure you have an active Internet connection:
 ### 1. Update and Upgrade system packages
 It is good practice to update your system before starting a new setup, to avoid installation errors.

 > [!TIP]
-> `pkg` is recommended to be used instead of `apt`
+> `pkg` is recommended to be used instead of `apt`, to keep similarity to desktop/laptop [setup steps](https://github.com/erahulkulkarni/PHP-Programming-BAIL358D/edit/main/README.md#-initial-setup) `apt` is used

 > [!IMPORTANT]
 > Do not forget to press **enter** **↵** option or key after typing or copy pasting command[s]